jingbojin/bowling/README.md

     0: when two rolls pin < 10, list will reset to empty.
     1: first roll, calculateScore() will skip and wait for next roll.
+    2: two rolls, if their total pin < 10, the frameScore will be the sum.
+        Otherwise, wait for another roll (since it must be STRIKE/SPARE)
     3: STRIKE or SPARE

-The `processingRolls` length will not exceed 3.
+The `processingRolls` length will never exceed 3, due to continues removal in each execution.